-IOP Council appoints Representative on Inclusion and Diversity and publishes case for greater inclusion in physics
+IOP Council appoints diversity rep and publishes case for greater inclusion in physics

 24 November 2021